ajbansal/protobuf-tools/README.rst

 Join the slack workspace at -
 https://join.slack.com/t/projectaja/shared_invite/enQtMjk1NTk0NzIwNDIzLWRmMTNjMzY3ZGFmYjY4MGZhOTBiNjZjZTA1YzM3MmFmYWIxOTJkY2QyOWNjM2JhZTk3NTMzMzNmZGIyZGM3NmY

-And join the c_builder channel
+And join the protobuf_tools channel

 Also you can email me at